 Additional Resources

-For comprehensive OpenSSH documentation specific to Arch Linux, consult the Arch Wiki OpenSSH page.
-The Arch Wiki covers advanced topics including X11 forwarding, SOCKS tunneling, SSH multiplexing, and automated hardening with tools like ssh-audit.
+For Arch-specific OpenSSH behavior, consult the Arch Wiki OpenSSH page.
+It covers advanced topics such as X11 forwarding, SOCKS tunneling, multiplexing, host-key behavior, and server configuration examples.

 You can also consult the manual pages for detailed command options and configuration parameters: